 In people with shortsightedness, the eyeball has become too long.
 Due to this, the light that enters the eyeball falls short of the retina.
 As a result, objects that are far away don’t get enough light to the retina and therefore look blurry due to a lack of focus.
 Objects that are closer are not affected and appear in normal focus.

 In most cases, children are born with longsightedness.
-As the child grows, their eyeballs grow in length and generally reach the correct size so that the longsightedness goes away.
-With shortsightedness, it is a condition that develops in early childhood and levels out at adolescence.
-The eyeball grows too much, causing the shortsightedness.
+As the child grows, their eyeballs grow in length and generally reach the correct size so that the long-sightedness goes away.
+With shortsightedness, it is a condition that develops in early childhood and levels out in adolescence.
+The eyeball grows too much, causing short-sightedness.

 Symptoms shared in both conditions

 Although they are opposite effects, both conditions share similar symptoms:

 - Eye fatigue